-The purpose of the biological intercalibration of invertebrates is to evaluate the quality of the biological data delivered to the Programme centre.
-The data are used nationally and by ICP Waters to indicate environmental conditions from the species and their tolerances (Raddum et al. 1988, Fjellheim and Raddum 1990, Raddum 1999).
+The purpose of the biological intercalibration of invertebrates is to evaluate the quality of the biological data delivered to the Programme subcentre and to highlight the importance of taxonomic skills to the participants.
+The data are used nationally and by ICP Waters to indicate environmental conditions, with respect to acidification, using species and their tolerances (Raddum et al. 1988, Fjellheim and Raddum 1990, Raddum 1999).
 The significance of potential trends in biotic indexes, both for a specific site/watershed and for comparisons of trends among regions or among countries, can be evaluated once the data quality is known.
-The data are also used in numerical analyses (Larsen et al. 1996, Skjelkvåle et al. 2000, Halvorsen et al. 2002, Halvorsen et al. 2003), and in analyses of biodiversity (Velle et al., 2013, Velle et al. 2016).
+The data are also used in more general analyses of environmental conditions (Larsen et al. 1996, Skjelkvåle et al. 2000, Halvorsen et al. 2002, Halvorsen et al. 2003), and in analyses of biodiversity (Velle et al., 2013, Velle et al. 2016).
 The results from such data analyses are especially sensitive to the quality of the species identification.
-The biological intercalibration focuses on the taxonomic skills of the participants and is a tool for improving the quality of work at the different laboratories, as well as harmonisation of the biological database.
+The biological intercalibration focuses on the taxonomic skills of the participants and is a tool for improving the quality of work at the participating laboratories, as well as harmonisation of the biological database.

 The methods for the intercalibration of biological material were outlined in 1991 at the seventh ICP Waters Task Force meeting in Galway, Ireland.
 The countries/laboratories have to know, first, their native fauna.
 Since the fauna vary according to geographical regions, it is necessary to prepare specific samples for each participating laboratory, based on their native fauna.
-We cannot use standardised samples for all participants.
+We cannot use one standardised sample for all participants since the fauna is region-specific and since the specimens are easily damaged when identified by several participants.
 Therefore, each laboratory sends identified samples of invertebrates from their own monitoring sites to the Programme subcentre.
 The Programme subcentre adds species known to be present in the region of the specific laboratory.
-Based on this, each laboratory receives individual test samples composed of species representing their own monitoring region.
+Based on this, each laboratory receives individual test samples composed of species representing their monitoring region.

-The taxonomic skill of the different participants is measured by using a quality assurance index (Raddum 2005).
+The taxonomic skill for each participant is measured by using a quality assurance index (Raddum 2005).
 This index evaluates the skill of participants when identifying species and genera.
-It also takes into account the effort of identifying all specimens in the sample.
+It also takes into account the number of specimens that are not identified from the sample.
 The highest index score is 100, while a value of 80 is set as the limit of good taxonomic work.